kennygrant/bestiary/strings.md

 > \[72 101 108 108 111 44 32 19990 30028\]

-as you can see if you range over it.
+as you can see if you range over it (see below).

 ## Range on Strings {#range}